SAP Cloud Platform Mobile Services Development Options

 Another aspect to consider is the responsiveness of the user interface.
 Let’s face it, there is nothing faster than a native application, and if your users’ activities are centered around an unresponsive web app, they sure are not going to be happy.
 If you require response times of just a few milliseconds, consider Mobile Cards, Mobile Development Kit or native applications.
 You should also keep offline enablement in mind.
 If those aspects are not an issue, a hybrid or web app may suffice.

 Is freestyle development required or will a framework address your needs?

 To what degree do device-native capabilities matter?

 As was pointed out in the discussion of web apps vs. native apps above, it is nigh impossible to have a web app leverage the native features mobile devices have to offer.
 To some extent, web standards are catching up so that it is possible to interface with the location service and even the camera.
 The majority of features, however, are only accessible by means of hybrid and native applications, and native apps clearly have an edge when it comes to very specific capabilities that are not commonly available across platforms.
-Content to Go gives you little flexibility but does implement some basic features such as Push and Sharing.
-Enterprise App Modeler and Fiori Client apps can interface with whatever capabilities are exposed in the container application, and additional features can be included in custom clients.
+Mobile Cards gives you little flexibility but does implement some basic features such as Push and Sharing.
+Mobile Development Kit and Fiori Client apps can interface with whatever capabilities are exposed in the container application, and additional features can be included in custom clients.

 Is time to market a driving factor?

 Typically the decision is not purely user-driven, but business factors come into play at some point.
 Time to market is one such factor that is especially important in Mobile scenarios since the Mobile ecosystem is rather fast-paced when compared to other development areas.
 In order to minimize time to market, Mobile Cards and Mobile Development Kit are clearly the tools of choice, followed by web apps, hybrid apps and, finally, native apps.